Working in Russia Working as a student and getting a job as a graduate

 An inside look on working for America's Foreign Service.

-The US Foreign Service Has a shortage of Russian speakers.
-They also have an official mandate to promote peace, support prosperity, and protect American citizens while advancing the interests of the U.S. abroad.
+The US Foreign Service This government agency has a shortage of Russian speakers.
+Support them in their official mandate to promote peace, support prosperity, and protect American citizens while advancing the interests of the US abroad.

 Other various government agencies that regularly hire Russian speakers include: